logzio/documentation/docs/user-guide/admin/logzio-accounts/homepage.md

 To change it, navigate to **[Settings > General Settings](https://app.logz.io/#/dashboard/settings/general)**.

-Open the drop down list to view all of the available options you can choose from.
+Open the dropdown list to view all of the available options you can choose from.
 You can either scroll through the various options or type to search a specific page or dashboard.

 ![Search for landing page](https://dytvr9ot2sszz.cloudfront.net/logz-docs/accounts/landing-page/landing-page-dropdown.png)